FabrizioMusacchio/MotilA/README.md

 Please find more information on how to contribute in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## License: GPL-3.0 License
-This software is licensed under the GNU General Public License v3.0 (GPL-3.0).
-In summary, you are free to:

-- **Use** this software for any purpose.
-- **Modify** the source code and adapt it to your needs.
-- **Distribute** copies of the original or modified software.

-However, you must:
-- **Share modifications under the same license** (copyleft).
-  If you distribute a modified version, you must also make the source code available under GPL-3.0.
-- **Include the original copyright notice and license** in any copies or substantial portions of the software.

- You may **not**:
-- Use this software in **proprietary** (closed-source) applications.
-- Distribute modified versions under a more restrictive license.

-This software is distributed WITHOUT ANY WARRANTY; without even the implied warranty of   MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the LICENSE file or <https://www.gnu.org/licenses/gpl-3.0.html> for full terms.

 ## Citation
 If you use this software in your research, please cite the following preprint: